 Dave & Buster's (PLAY) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from Dave & Buster's as it approaches its next earnings release.
+Dave & Buster's will be looking to display strength as it nears its next earnings release, which is expected to be June 7, 2022.
 In that report, analysts expect Dave & Buster's to post earnings of $1.19 per share.
 This would mark year-over-year growth of 197.5%.
-Meanwhile, our latest consensus estimate is calling for revenue of $440.06 million, up 65.85% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $441.28 million, up 66.31% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Dave & Buster's.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Dave & Buster's.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Dave & Buster's is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Dave & Buster's is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Dave & Buster's is holding a Forward P/E ratio of 11.4.
-This represents a discount compared to its industry's average Forward P/E of 20.49.
+Looking at its valuation, Dave & Buster's is holding a Forward P/E ratio of 11.36.
+For comparison, its industry has an average Forward P/E of 19.65, which means Dave & Buster's is trading at a discount to the group.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 190, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 193, which puts it in the bottom 24% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.